UK sends surveillance plane to support French in Mali

-LONDON (Reuters) - Britain is sending a Sentinel manned surveillance aircraft to Africa to back a French and Malian government campaign against an Islamist rebel offensive in the west African country, the defense ministry said on Friday.
+LONDON, Jan 25 (Reuters) - Britain is sending a Sentinel manned surveillance aircraft to Africa to back a French and Malian government campaign against an Islamist rebel offensive in the west African country, the defence ministry said on Friday.

 The aircraft is in addition to two C-17 military transport aircraft Britain has already supplied.